Kip-Hub/frontend-data/README.md

 Although my first intent was to use the [Episodate API](https://www.episodate.com/api), which I already used during the previous [course](https://github.com/Kip-Hub/functional-programming).
 However I soon realised it doesn't contain alot of data that could be useful for creating visualisations.

 So I started looking for another API to use instead.
-Resulting in the the data used in this project, now being obtained from the [TVMaze API](https://www.tvmaze.com/api), which is an API that revolves around data from tv shows.
+Resulting in the the data used in this project, now being obtained from the [TVMaze API](https://www.tvmaze.com/api), which is an API that revolves around data from tv shows, and the episodes within them.

 ### 🙋 Sources